-3 "(1) IN GENERAL.-In the case of any methane 4 adjustment substance which meets the requirements 5 of paragraph (2), the Secretary shall establish an al-6 ternative method (in lieu of subsection (b)) for de-7 termining the amount of tax imposed under sub-8 section (a) which takes into account only such sub-9 stance's pro rata share of the charges which would 10 be imposed under section 136 of the Clean Air Act 11 (42 U.S.C.
-7436) (determined with the adjustments 12 described in subparagraphs (A) and (B) of sub-13 section (b)(2) with respect to facilities in the supply 14 chain of such methane adjustment substance.

-15 "(2) REQUIREMENTS.-The requirements of 16 this paragraph are met if-

-"(A) the importer of the methane adjustment substance provides the Secretary such information as the Secretary may require to determine all of the facilities in the supply chain of such substance, the total production of such facilities, and the relevant methane emissions therefrom, and toms-Trade Partnership Against Terrorism (C TPAT) has signed mutual recognition arrange ments with the customs administration of such country.".

-24 "(B) each country in which such facilities25 are located is a country with which the Cus-
+1 "(e) Alternative Tax Based on Supply Chain 2 Emissions.- 3 "(1) IN GENERAL.-In the case of any methane 4 adjustment substance which meets the requirements 5 of paragraph (2), the Secretary shall establish an al- 6 ternative method (in lieu of subsection (b)) for de- 7 termining the amount of tax imposed under sub- 8 section (a) which takes into account only such sub- 9 stance's pro rata share of the charges which would 10 be imposed under section 136 of the Clean Air Act 11 (42 U.S.C.
+7436) (determined with the adjustments 12 described in subparagraphs (A) and (B) of sub- 13 section (b)(2)) with respect to facilities in the supply 14 chain of such methane adjustment substance.
+15 "(2) Requirements.-The requirements of 16 this paragraph are met if- 17 "(A) the importer of the methane adjust- 18 ment substance provides the Secretary such in- 19 formation as the Secretary may require to de- 20 termine all of the facilities in the supply chain 21 of such substance, the total production of such 22 facilities, and the relevant methane emissions 23 therefrom, and 24 "(B) each country in which such facilities 25 are located is a country with which the Cus-

-5 (b) INTERNATIONAL COOPERATION ON METHANE 6 BORDER ADJUSTMENT MECHANISMS.-The Secretary of 7 the Treasury (or the Secretary's delegate) shall encourage 8 the 10 countries with the highest oil and gas imports that 9 do not yet have methane border adjustment mechanisms 10 to-

-(1) implement equally stringent border adjust-ment mechanisms, and

-(2) participate in the creation of the international body referred to in section 4691(d)(2) of the Internal Revenue Code of 1986, as added by this section.

-17 (c) CLERICAL AMENDMENT.-The table of sub18 chapters for chapter 38 of the Internal Revenue Code of 19 1986 is amended by adding at the end the following new 20 item:

-"SUBCHAPTER E-METHANE BORDER ADJUSTMENT MECHANISM".

-(d) EFFECTIVE DATE.-The amendments made by

-this section shall apply to sales and uses after December
+1 toms-Trade Partnership Against Terrorism (C- 2 TPAT) has signed mutual recognition arrange- 3 ments with the customs administration of such 4 country.".
+5 (b) International Cooperation on Methane 6 BORDER ADJUSTMENT MECHANISMS.-The Secretary of 7 the Treasury (or the Secretary's delegate) shall encourage 8 the 10 countries with the highest oil and gas imports that 9 do not yet have methane border adjustment mechanisms 10 to- 11 (1) implement equally stringent border adjust- 12 ment mechanisms, and 13 (2) participate in the creation of the inter- 14 national body referred to in section $4691(d)(2)$ of 15 the Internal Revenue Code of 1986, as added by this 16 section.
+17 (c) Clerical Amendment.-The table of sub- 18 chapters for chapter 38 of the Internal Revenue Code of 19 1986 is amended by adding at the end the following new 20 item: "SUBCHAPTER E-METHANE BORDER ADJUSTMENT MECHANISM".
+21 (d) Effective Date.-The amendments made by 22 this section shall apply to sales and uses after December 23 31, 2025.

-31, 2024.